 1. Remember trust is earned, not automatically given

-For women, security in marriage is a big deal.
-When we give our hearts to our guys, we expect them to keep it safe.
-That’s a good and honorable expectation.
+For spouses, security in marriage is a big deal.
+When we give our hearts to our mates, we expect them to keep it safe.
+That’s how it should be.

-However there’s a dark side to our deep need for security; when our love for peace and stability overcomes our love for a healthy marriage.
+However there’s another side to our deep need for security; when our love for peace and stability overcomes our love for a healthy relationship.
 (A healthy relationship is where both spouses feel cherished and secure.)

 If you are in a situation where your husband is subtly or not-so-subtly blaming, shaming, manipulating, controlling you to keep things under wraps, I want you to know that that is not okay.
 Think about it this way.

 Your husband did not fall into your life with an all-access pass.

 He had to woo you, pursue you and prove himself before you gave him your heart.

 If on your first date your beloved had declared “I am a nice guy, I work hard.
 Just trust me.
 Marry me.
 I am telling the truth”, chances are you might not be together today.

 No matter how awesome and great he thought he was, he had to prove it to you.
 He had to build trust.

 Both of you came into marriage with positive expectations and vows.